List on Bids44 →

 Common Scams to Watch For (India 2026)

-Water Damaged Units from Monsoon Flooding.
-Especially in coastal cities or areas prone to heavy monsoon rains, water-damaged electronics are common.
-Check the rear vents of the TV and the One Connect Box for any water stains, rust, or a musty smell.
-Even if it seems to work, hidden corrosion can lead to future failures.
+Water Damage from Monsoon Flooding.
+In coastal cities or areas prone to heavy monsoon rains, TVs can suffer water damage.
+Check the rear vents for water stains, corrosion on screws, or a faint musty smell.
+Water damage leads to intermittent failures that are expensive to fix and often irreversible.

 Seller’s Guide — How to Maximize Your Samsung The Frame 55” Resale